-At Graystem Farm we care deeply about the environment and are committed to working in harmony with nature .
+At Graystem Farm we care deeply about the environment and are committed to working in harmony with nature.
 Here on the farm we follow 4 The Soil core principles.
 Instead of tilling each year and adding manufactured fertilizer blends, we maintain soil fertility with rotations of cover crops – a.k.a. green manure – such as buckwheat, cereal rye, hairy vetch, winter peas, oats, wheat, and a variety of clovers.
-In addition to keeping the earth healthy by feeding the soils and beneficials, this method significantly reduces weed populations and erosion.
+In addition to keeping the earth healthy by feeding the soils and beneficials, this method helps to reduce weed populations and erosion.

-Our crop rotation plan also includes a fallow bed for vegetative composting and integrate livestock – rabbits, chickens, and worms – to enhance the chemical, physical and biological aspects of our soils.
-Perennials are dressed with natural mulches, well-aged composts and worm casings produced in our vermiculture bins.
+We use vegetative composting and integrate livestock – rabbits, chickens, and worms – to enhance the chemical, physical and biological aspects of our soils.
+Perennials are dressed with natural mulches, well-aged composts, and worm casings produced in our vermiculture bins.
 Fish and kelp emulsion is used as a foliar feed for seedlings and plants requiring an extra boost of nutrition.

 If the soil needs amending, we use only those supplements that are closest to their natural form; greensand for potassium (K), rock phosphate and wood ash for phosphorous (P) and blood meal for nitrogen (N).
 Limestone helps to sweeten our naturally acidic Virginia red clay with calcium (Ca) and magnesium (Mg.)
-Cover cropping and non-synthetic supplements prevents the buildup of residual salts found in manufactured fertilizers, which in turn saves the beneficial soil microorganisms and groundwater from decline.
+Cover cropping and non-synthetic supplements prevents the buildup of residual salts, which in turn saves the beneficial soil microorganisms and groundwater from decline.

 Because we maintain honeybees, eat what we grow and drink the water from our well, we follow organic practices and purchase organic seeds whenever possible; however, we are not a certified organic farm.